frcsdes/research-blog/pages/posts/resource_tickets/content.md

 }
 ```

-The map member function `try_emplace` will do nothing if the key is already present, and effectively prevents duplicate resources. `std::in_place_type_t` is just a disambiguation argument that specifies which type to create for the new `std::any`.
+The map member function `try_emplace` does nothing if the key is already present, and effectively prevents duplicate resources. `std::in_place_type_t` is just a disambiguation argument that specifies which type to create for the new `std::any`.
 Here, we call `Reproducible` a type that has pure constructors and is read-only.
-These two constraints are impossible to check automatically, so each type will somehow indicate if it respects them:
+These two constraints are impossible to check automatically, so each type must somehow indicate if it respects them:

 ```cpp20
 template<class Type>